v3rse/site/source/_posts/oss-step1-git-mastery.md

 HEAD is now at 92225e8...
 Add line to hello.txt
 {% endcodeblock %}

-A **detached HEAD state** basically means that the work space is currently not pointing to any container for commits (a branch).
+A **detached HEAD state** basically means that the work space is currently not pointing to any *container of commits* (a branch).
 This means that if you checkout a branch you'll lose all commits made here.

 {% codeblock lang:txt %}
 Warning: you are leaving 1 commit behind, not connected to